Skip to Main Content

 • Use a superscript number at the end of a sentence to acknowledge that you are using another author's words or ideas in the text of your research paper.

-• Number citations in the order they appear in the text.
+• Number citations in the order they appear in your paper.

-• If you cite the same source again later in your paper, use the number you assigned originally; each source should be associated with one and only one number.
+• If you cite the same source again later in your paper, use the number you originally assigned.
+Each source should be associated with one and only one number.

 Reference List: